sfs0/RCRL/README.md

-# DIDML
+# RCRL
-> The full source code and pretrained models will be released **after the paper is accepted**.
+> The full source code is now available in this repository.
-> The current version only provides basic environment information, dataset organization, and running commands.
+> This repository provides environment setup instructions, dataset organization guidelines, and commands for training and evaluation.
 ---

 ## Environment